xeweva/PosterOS/README.md

 # PosterOS
-Poster for a competition with live LED lights controlled by Arduino
+Poster for a competition with live LED lights controlled by Arduino.
+October 2022.